 Saturated fat is found in well-marbled meat, bacon, all processed meat including sausage, but also in whole and even 1-2% fat-reduced milk.
 Butter, lard, chicken skin, coconut and palm oil are other sources of saturated fats.
 But the information on poly-unsaturated fats was what was most disturbing.
-These are the fats found in fish, most vegetable oils and nuts.
+These are the fats found in fish, most vegetable oils, and nuts.
 They are the ones that have been shown to be so good for you in reducing cholesterol and perhaps heart disease.
 Nevertheless, in the Crohn’s-prone individual, they seem to act differently.
 This was particularly true of the omega 6 vegetable oils.
 They make it more likely you will get CD.
 The bottom line seems to be that a reduction in most fats, including the omega 6 vegetable oils, may be a smart move.

-Here is where the pay-off might be for the Crohn’s patient.
+Here is where the payoff might be for the Crohn’s patient.
 It is the soluble plant fibers that are the major fertilizers and foods for the very best colon bacteria.
-It is these bacteria specifically that are so healthy for the gut wall.
+It is these bacteria species that are so healthy for the gut wall.
 They produce lots of nutrients for the health of the colon cells.
 They acidify the inside of the colon, a very beneficial outcome.
 When they are exuberantly growing, these good bacteria prevent bad bacteria that none of us want in our lower bowel.
 Eating a wide variety of vegetable, fruit and whole grain foods every day does the trick.

 There is clearly a genetic makeup for those people who get CD.
 Up to 100 genes have been identified that may be involved and there are likely many more.
 Some of them are also present in those people who have or will get ulcerative colitis.
-They are also present in other non-gastrointestinal disorders such as certain immune related diseases like rheumatoid arthritis and multiple sclerosis.
+They are also present in other non-gastrointestinal disorders such as certain immune-related diseases like rheumatoid arthritis and multiple sclerosis.
 Research is moving very fast but as of this time, we know that genes are important.
 The gene is the 1st fact to remember.

-By this I want to cover a very broad area, but mostly it involves the diet.
+By this, I want to cover a very broad area, but mostly it involves the diet.
 When people have active CD, we know it gets better when the bowel is put at complete rest.
 This means hardly anything except water by mouth.
 There is something in foods or liquids that we take by mouth that aggravates the Crohn’s inflammatory process.
 When you remove these injurious factors, you get better.
 But we haven’t known for sure what it is that is causing the problem.
 Could it be a non-food item such as some environmental factor or chemical that is added to food?
 We don’t or, before now, didn’t know, but now we are beginning to get some pretty good ideas.
-The important point is that some one or multiple things that we take by mouth, most likely in the very foods we eat, are the problem.
-So, the 2nd fact to remember is enviornment or diet.
+The important point is that someone or multiple things that we take by mouth, most likely in the very foods we eat, are the problem.
+So, the 2nd fact to remember is environment or diet.

 Bacteria have a bad reputation because of advertising and the occasional bad bacteria that gets into the news.
 However, almost all bacteria are either benign or actually good for us.
 We simply have bacteria everywhere both inside and outside our body.
 For the most part, they protect us and usually provide very real health benefits.

-The lower part of the small intestine and particularly the colon contain an immense number of bacteria.
+The lower part of the small intestine and particularly the colon contains an immense number of bacteria.
 These are the key factors for the CD patient.
 As noted, the bacteria within our gut are usually our friends and give us many benefits such as making vitamins and a robust immune system.
-In the Crohn’s person a few of them can and, indeed, do behave differently.
+In the Crohn’s person, a few of them can and, indeed, do behave differently.
 For reasons that are only now becoming clear, these bacteria are able to move through the protective defenses of the gut and then invade the bowel wall.
 If there are no bacteria within the gut, there is no Crohn’s Disease.
 So, the 3rd key fact to remember is bacteria.

 Your Gut Bacteria Factory